 The Commission adopted a restriction (Dec 2013) following the procedure of Art.
 68(2) for polycyclic aromatic hydrocarbons (PAHs) in rubber and plastic.

-After that, the Commission developed a structured approach to the implementation of Art.
-68(2) for articles, which was presented in a paper (421 kb) (Nov 2014) and discussed with the Member States Competent Authorities and the stakeholders.
+Building on that experience, the Commission developed a structured approach to the implementation of Art.
+68(2) for articles, which was presented in a paper (421 kb) (Nov 2014) and discussed with the EU countries' competent authorities and the stakeholders.

-REACH contains a safeguard clause (Article 129) which enables an EU Member State to take provisional measures (e.g. a restriction) where it has justifiable grounds for believing that urgent action is essential to protect human health or the environment in respect of a substance, on its own, in a mixture or in an article, even if satisfying the requirements of REACH.
-The following steps must be taken:
+REACH contains a safeguard clause (Article 129) which enables an EU country to take provisional measures (e.g. a restriction) where it has justifiable grounds for believing that urgent action is essential to protect human health or the environment in respect of a substance, on its own, in a mixture or in an article, even if satisfying the requirements of REACH.
+The following necessary steps to take are

 Title VIII and Annex XVII of REACH replaced the earlier legislation setting out restrictions on chemicals, i.e. Directive 76/769/EEC as of 1 June 2009.
 In the frame of the provisions on transitional measures from the pre-REACH restriction regime, which are set out in Article 137 of REACH, 2 measures were adopted.